-If the student needs to take off more time than allotted in the contract or more than 14 consecutive calendar days, he/she must drop or take a leave of absence and reenroll when ready to return.
+If the student needs to take off more time than allotted in the contract or more than 14 consecutive calendar days, he/she must take a leave of absence or withdraw and reenroll when ready to return.
+If a student needs more than 14 consecutive calendar days of time off due to pregnancy/new mother, and/or military duty then the student should take a leave of absence.
 Students who withdraw prior to completing the course of study and who wish to reenter will reenter at the same progress status as applicable at the time of withdrawal.

-LEAVE OF ABSENCE POLICY
+LEAVE OF ABSENCE

-A Leave of Absence (LOA) is a temporary interruption in a Student's program of study.
-LOA refers to the specific time period during an ongoing program when a Student is not in academic attendance.
-Leaves of Absence can be granted in cases of emergency or medical problems with doctor notification, which cause attendance to be impossible or impractical.
+A Leave of Absence (LOA) is a temporary interruption in a student's program of study.
+LOA refers to the specific time period during an ongoing program when a student is not in academic attendance.
+Leaves of Absence will be granted in the case of pregnancy or new mothers.
+A leave of absence will be permitted with a letter from the student's doctor.
+If a student is called into active duty for the military the school will grant a leave of absence.
+These are the only times leave of absences are granted.